 A We have a lot of choices in life, and our brains often take shortcuts as a way to manage making so many decisions.
 And people who know about these shortcuts and how our thinking works can use their knowledge to influence the decisions we make, according to Robert Cialdini.

 B Much of the initial work on understanding influence was done by Robert Cialdini.
 Cialdini is a professor of marketing and psychology who spent two and a half years researching what he calls the ‘influence professions’ – salespeople, marketers, and politicians, for example – to find out what they were doing to get us to say ‘yes’.
 He discovered that there were six principles of influence that were commonly used: reciprocity, scarcity, commitment and consistency, liking, consensus, and authority.

 C Reciprocity is an instinct we have to reciprocate – to give back to people when they give something to us.
-Cialdini explains that when people give you free samples in shops, as well as hoping that you will like their product, they’re also hoping that your reciprocity instinct will make you buy something.
+For example, when people give you free samples in shops, as well as hoping that you will like their product, they’re also hoping that your reciprocity instinct will make you buy something, Cialdini explains.
 He refers to a study in a candy store in the USA which showed how effective this is: when customers were given a piece of chocolate as they came into the store, they were 42% more likely to buy something.

 D The second principle, scarcity, means that when there is less of something, we tend to want it more or believe that it has more value.
 Common ways that companies use this to get you to say ‘yes’ is by saying that there is a limited number of something, or that an offer is time-limited.
 Marketing executive Samuel Hum lists 19 examples of how this principle is used in marketing, including hotel websites stating ‘only x number of rooms left’, Amazon’s ‘today’s deals’, and Starbucks selling special Christmas drinks.